-As Jesus talked with His disciples the night before He died on the cross (John 13–16), He spoke to them about who He was and what their life was to be as His disciples.
-He reassured them of His continuing presence and care in His sending of the Holy Spirit even as He told them what the world would do to them because they were His.
+As Jesus talked with His disciples the night before He died on the cross (John 13–16), He not only spoke to them about Himself and the events coming on the heels of that evening, but He spoke of their lives together and the suffering they would face as His disciples.
+He reassured them of His continuing presence and care even as He told them what the world would do to them because they were His.

-He also spoke with them about how they were to live with each other and gave them two commands—only two—and each is significant.
-He began by washing their feet—an act that was the work of a slave.
+But before he even said anything about how they were to live with each other, He began by washing their feet, the work of a slave.

 “So when He had washed their feet, and taken His garments and reclined at the table again, He said to them, “Do you know what I have done to you?
 You call Me Teacher and Lord; and you are right, for so I am.
 If I then, the Lord and the Teacher, washed your feet, you also ought to wash one another’s feet.
 For I gave you an example that you also should do as I did to you.
 Truly, truly, I say to you, a slave is not greater than his master, nor is one who is sent greater than the one who sent him.
 If you know these things, you are blessed if you do them.””